 BUSINESS OVERVIEW

-Knowledge Marine & Engineering Works Limited is an India based company specializes in dredging and carries out Capital and Maintenance dredging works at various ports, rivers, lakes and fishing harbours.
+Knowledge Marine & Engineering Works Limited ("KMEW" or "the Company") is an India based company specializes in dredging and carries out Capital and Maintenance dredging works at various ports, rivers, lakes and fishing harbours.

-KMEW subsidiaries and Associate Company include Knowledge Marine Co.
+KMEWs subsidiaries and Associate Company includes Knowledge Marine Co.
 W.L.L., Bahrain, Knowledge Dredging Co.
 W.L.L., Bahrain, Indian Ports Dredging Private Limited, Knowledge Infra Ports Private Limited and KMEW Offshore Private Limited.

 Dredging Market Trends & Analysis